 Following Britain’s Industrial Revolution, a design movement emerged as a way to create products that not only had integrity but were made in a less dehumanizing way.
-The movement was coined “the Arts and Crafts movement” and it had a huge impact on how Victorian society viewed production.
+The campaign was coined “the Arts and Crafts movement”, and it had a significant impact on how Victorian society viewed production.
 The movement reformed the design and manufacture of everything from buildings to jewelry.

 A key leader of the movement was William Morris, a renowned designer.
 He is quoted as saying, “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”